Le mura di Giorgione

 Ufficio Turistico, Piazza Trieste, 15 – Tel.
 0429 81320

-The name derives from Motta Aeniana,, whereas Motta in medieval Latin indicated a small hill (and the castle built on that hill), and Aeniana, in reference to a mansion (post station) Anneianum mentioned in the Itinerarium Antonini (3rd century AD) and connected to a fundus (farm) Enianus.
+The name derives from Motta Aeniana,, whereas Motta in medieval Latin indicated a small hill (and the castle built on that hill), and Aeniana refers to a mansion (post station) Anneianum mentioned in the Itinerarium Antonini (3rd century AD) and connected to a fundus (farm) Enianus.

 The Rocca degli Alberi, built in 1360 by Francesco il Vecchio Da Carrara, was surrounded by water like a small island accessible only through drawbridges, shutters and gates.
 The garrisons and blackbirds are a false nineteenth-century.
-The church of San Benedetto (1771) is in late Baroque style.
-In via Mure Nord, the small houses next to the walls were built in the nineteenth century from the internal arches.
+The church of San Benedetto (1771) is in late Baroque style. .

 The Berico-Euganeo Veneto DOP ham is the master of the menus.
 The pig tradition is expressed in numerous dishes, starting with the famous “pasta e fasòi” (beans) with the beaten bacon, to be accompanied with the excellent Merlara Doc wines.